 On the other hand, I think that working from home is not for everyone and it may cause some issues.

 First of all, many people feel better in the normal office, with all people around, with the possibility to chat with them, meet for the launch or coffee and so on (it’s good for their mental well-being).
-Secondly, Not everyone has enough space and condition to work at home without a chance to change it in a short time perspective.
+Secondly, Not everyone has enough space and conditions to work at home without a chance to change it in a short time perspective.
 And the last one is about the balance between work and life – for some of us, it might be easier to keep it in a good shape when working from the office.

-Speaking about the future, I think that more and more companies will decide to allow their employees to work full time remotely.
+Speaking about the future, I think that more and more companies will decide to allow their employees to work full-time remotely.
 It is also a great opportunity for everyone because we can look for a job not only in the city where we are living but also in another part of the country, or, the world.

 What do you think?